Chetanyaahuja/CHERISH-PROGRAMMING-LANGUAGE/README.md

                                                             TOOLS USED

-➢ ANTLR 4: To create Parse Tree and override BaseListener to generate Intermediate Code ➢ JAVA
+➢ ANTLR 4: To create Parse Tree and override BaseListener to generate Intermediate Code

+➢ JAVA

 ➢ ECLIPSE

 ➢ GIT

 ➢ INTELIJ

+                                                       INTERMEDIATE CODE

+1. Using customized notation for Decision and Iterative Constructs.

+For instance: notation used for while() is ITERATOR,

+>= is GEQL,

+!= is NEQL.

+2. Adding if as IF in IC.

+3. We are using top down parsing technique.
+This technique parses the input and constructs a parse tree from the root node and then gradually moves down towards the leaf nodes.
+We are using Recursive descent parsing technique.
+In this, the parse tree is constructed from the top and the input is read from left to right.
+Procedure is used for every terminal and non-terminal entity.
+The tokens generated from the Lexer go as input to the Parser.

+4. Data Structures: Here, we are using Stack, StringBuilder and HashMap as data structures.